YeajuDianaKim394/EncodingModels/README.md

 We have transcripts and audio at the trial level.
 Each transcript contains utterances per speaker turn and the utterance onset.

 1. `split_audio_clips.py` splits one long audio file into per run/trial files in `stimuli/audio`

+if using rev transcripts:

-1. `copy_transcripts.py` copies and normalizes raw transcripts into `stimuli/transcript`
+2. `copy_timings.py` copies and normalizes raw transcripts into `stimuli/timing`
-1. `copy_timings.py` copies and normalizes raw transcripts into `stimuli/timing`
+3. `copy_transcripts.py` copies and normalizes raw transcripts into `stimuli/transcript`
-1. `fix_transcripts.sh` fix transcription problems
+4. `fix_transcripts.sh` fix transcription problems

-1. `wordalign.py` uses whisperx wav2vec implementation to force-align
+5. `wordalign.py` uses whisperx wav2vec implementation to force-align

-1. `process_transcripts.py` pipeline to normalize, sentencize, and tokenize transcripts and prepare for alignment
-1. `align_transcript.sh` run forced-alignment to get word-level onset/offsets
-1. `merge_transcripts.py` merge our utterance-level transcripts with forced aligner word-level

-1. `qa.ipynb` for QA along the way
+6. `qa.ipynb` for QA along the way

 #### useful commands